Grey3345/Forge-1.19.2-GK_Iron/README.md

 When placed above lava instead of rusting it can heat up a level(3 levels up just like rust or oxidation) Each one turning the metal more glowy red color, and each level increases damage they do when coming into contact with it like magma blocks?
 Over time they will slowly return back to there original metal just like if it's rusting or oxidation, and then it can start to rust again.
-You can throw some chemical on the heated blocks to keep them in that state(will need a good solution to this) and then to clean it off.(wire brush)
+You can throw some chemical(sand dust) on the heated blocks to keep them in that state(will need a good solution to this) and then to clean it off.(wire brush)

 Wrought Iron Grit or Gravel? (that can rust)(that can heatup) Will have gravity like gravel but will be metal.
 If slime is rightclick on it(removes the gravity) If waterbottle is rightclicked on it(adds the gravity back) cleans off the slime? consumes the water not the bottle.